Azure-Samples/ms-identity-ca-auth-context/README.md

 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
-   - In the list of APIs, select the API `TodoListService-aspnetcore-webapi`.
+   - In the list of APIs, select the API `TodoListService-acrs-webapi`.
-   - In the **Delegated permissions** section, select the **Access 'TodoListService-aspnetcore-webapi'** in the list.
+   - In the **Delegated permissions** section, select the **Access 'TodoListService-acrs-webapi'** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.

-#### Configure the client app (TodoListClient-aspnetcore-webapi) to use your app registration
+#### Configure the client app (TodoListClient-acrs-webapp) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.